 Giant impact hypothesis

-This is the prevailing theory supported by the scientific community.
-Like the other planets, the Earth formed from the leftover cloud of dust and gas orbiting the young sun.
+The prevailing theory supported by the scientific community, the giant impact hypothesis suggests that the moon formed when an object smashed into early Earth.
+Like the other planets, Earth formed from the leftover cloud of dust and gas orbiting the young sun.
 The early solar system was a violent place, and a number of bodies were created that never made it to full planetary status.
-According to the giant impact hypothesis, one of these crashed into Earth not long after the young planet was created.
+One of these could have crashed into Earth not long after the young planet was created.